rpy2/rpy2/doc/source/vector.rst

 >>> d = {'a': robjects.IntVector((1,2,3)), 'b': robjects.IntVector((4,5,6))}
 >>> dataf = robject.DataFrame(d)

-To create a :class:`DataFrame` and be certain of the order in which the columns are an ordered dictionary can be used:
+To create a :class:`DataFrame` and be certain of the clumn order order, an ordered dictionary can be used:

 >>> import rpy2.rlike.container as rlc
 >>> od = rlc.OrdDict([('value', robjects.IntVector((1,2,3))),